Not all leads are created equal

 3.Pay attention to what they're doing.

-With the tools available to you today, there's no reason to be in the dark about what your clients are thinking.
+available to you today, there's no reason to be in the dark about what your clients are thinking.
 It's easy to know if they're downloading your white papers, clicking your links and reading what you send them.
 If they're opening, reading and responding - pay more attention to them, but if they're not looking at your product pages, or they haven't done anything since watching the webinar, downgrade the lead and cut your losses.
 By knowing what your leads are doing, you can use your time far more efficiently.

 4.Know your leads and your customers